akash04-csc/Online-Payment-Fraud-Detection-/README.md

   * Model training and evaluation

 * `Fraud Detection Dataset.csv` — The dataset used for analysis (expected to be in the same directory).
+*
+NOTE:The pickle file storing the model is too large to be pushed to the repository
 ---
-NOTE:The pickle file storing the model is too large to be push to the repository

 ###  Features

 * **EDA** using pandas, matplotlib, seaborn to understand data distributions, correlations, and class imbalance.